Skip to Main Content

 • ppp = Parcel Number (3 digits)*

-*Add leading zeros to the numbers if contain less than 3 digits.
+*Add leading zeros to the numbers if they contain less than three digits.

 Nā Mea ʻImi Ka Wā Kahiko: An Annotated Bibliography of Hawaiian Archaeology, 1988

-Excellent source to find additional cultural and archaeological studies and reports that perhaps are not in OneSearch.
+It is an excellent source for finding additional cultural and archaeological studies and reports that perhaps are not in OneSearch.
 This bibliography is only available in print.
 References are annotated and grouped by island.
 There is also a cross-referenced island, district, and ahupuaʻa index.

 Bishop Museum's Anthropology Manuscript Database

 Searches manuscripts from past cultural and archaeological projects held in Bishop Museum's Archives.
-You can search either the author, title, publication year, or museum project number to find manuscripts.
+To find manuscripts, you can explore by author, title, publication year, or museum project number.
 Do a simple KEYWORD search for your place name in the title field.
-If you find any publications of interest, search in OneSearch to see if the Hawaiian Collection has it.
+If you encounter any publications of interest, search in OneSearch to see if the Hawaiian Collection has them.

 Bishop Museum's Anthropology Projects Database

-Searches reports from current and past projects undertaken by the Bishop Museum's anthropology department.
+Search reports from current and past projects undertaken by the Bishop Museum's anthropology department.
 Do a simple KEYWORD search for your place name in the locality field or use the island and district fields to browse the places covered in the database.
-If you find any publications of interest, you may want to search in OneSearch to see if the Hawaiian Collection has it.
+If you find any publications of interest, you may want to search in OneSearch to see if the Hawaiian Collection has them.

 Ethnographic Studies and Recorded Histories